gja/blog/eight_simple_rules_for_maintainable_javascript.md

 <script src="https://gist.github.com/3023040.js?file=solution1.js"></script>
 <script src="https://gist.github.com/3023040.js?file=solution1.html"></script>

+*Caveat:*
+One caveat to look out for is the order of loading of JavaScript files.
+The above code requires jQuery loaded for $(document).ready() to work.
+One alternative is to use window.onLoad(), though that waits for the entire DOM and assets to load.

 2. Understand how *this* works in Javascript
 --------------------------------------------
 Everything is lexically scoped in Javascript.
 Except for 'this', which is something that is set depending on how a method is called.
 Some libraries like jQuery even set the value of 'this' to mean things like the object on which a callback is called.